nasa-petal/PeTaL-blog/README.md

 Duplicate an existing or create a new markdown (.md) file in `content/posts`

-Write your post in markdown format and save the file.
+Write your post in [markdown](https://www.markdownguide.org/cheat-sheet/) and save the file.

 Put any images you want to embed in your article in `static/media/YYYY-MM-DD`